Fullmeals.

 Step 4: Curdle the Milk

 Slowly pour the vinegar-water mixture into the hot milk, little by little, while gently stirring continuously.
 After a few seconds, the milk will begin to curdle and separate into soft curds and light greenish whey water.
 If the milk doesn't curdle completely, add a little more vinegar water and continue stirring gently until the curds fully separate.
-Once done, turn off the flame and let it rest for .
+Once done, turn off the flame and for .

 Step 5: Strain and Wash Curds (Chhena)

 Once the milk has completely curdled, strain it using a muslin cloth or fine strainer to separate the curds from the whey water.
 Immediately rinse the curds under cold running water thoroughly.
 This helps remove the sour taste and smell of the vinegar while also stopping the cooking process.
 Gently wash and squeeze the curds a few times until they feel fresh and clean.
-After washing, squeeze out the excess water carefully and let it rest for .
+After washing, squeeze out the excess water carefully and for .

 Step 6: Prepare Mango Puree